When life seems overwhelming or without meaning

 How much do Psychotherapy and Counselling cost?

-Where in Surrey is your psychotherapy and counselling practice?
+Where is your Surrey Counselling and Psychotherapy practice?

-In a purpose-built garden room in Great Bookham offering a calm and discrete setting well suited to this kind of work.
+In a purpose-built garden room in Great Bookham near Leatherhead offering a calm and discrete setting well suited to this kind of work.
 I offer sessions Monday to Thursday, daytime and evening.

 What are your qualifications?

 I trained for 4 years at Bucks Adlerian Training in Aylesbury and earned the Adlerian Society’s Diploma in Individual Psychology DipIIP.
-For over 7 years I have worked with people struggling with drug and alcohol addictions.
+I am experienced in working with individuals, couples and groups.
+For over 21 years I have worked with people struggling with drug and alcohol addictions.
 Before training I worked in production, sales and marketing in printing, librarianship, publishing and engineering.

 Harry Dowling

-Our human tragedy is that we establish our view of ourselves and our world during childhood when everything is seen and felt keenly but before we have the maturity to interpret correctly.
-Too easily we have learnt that we are inferior, unloved or unwanted, perhaps through the ineptness of our families or through their neglect or abuse.
+Our human tragedy is that we establish our view of ourselves and our world during childhood when everything is seen and felt keenly but before we have the maturity to interpret objectively.
+Too easily we have learnt from the errors of our perception or the suggestions of our human environment that we are inferior, unlovable, flawed and unacceptable, unwanted, in some way not full members of life.
+Sometimes perhaps through the ineptness of our families and teachers or through their neglect or abuse.
+These deeply negative feelings would be unbearable and have to be pushed away from awareness.
+At a time of crisis we may feel the full force of their presence.

 Helpful books by Adlerians